owlbarn/tutorial/book/diffequation/README.md

 ## Stiffness

-Explain stiff vs. non-Stiff

-For some ODE problems, the step size taken by the solver is forced down to an unreasonably small level in comparison to the interval of integration, even in a region where the solution curve is smooth.
-These step sizes can be so small that traversing a short time interval might require millions of evaluations.
-This can lead to the solver failing the integration, but even if it succeeds it will take a very long time to do so.
-Equations that cause this behaviour in ODE solvers are said to be stiff.
-(Copy alert)

-TODO: explain clearly this idea and its implication.

-**Van der Pol Equation**:
+*Stiffness* is an important concept in the numerical solution of ODE.
+Think about a function that has a "cliff" where at a point its nearby value changes rapidly.
+Therefore, to find the solution with normal method as we have used, it may requires such a extremely small stepping size that traversing the whole timespan may takes a very long time and lot of computation.

+TODO: the very basic idea of stiff algorithms.

-The Van der Pol equation is a good example to show both non-stiff and stiff cases.
+The **Van der Pol equation** is a good example to show both non-stiff and stiff cases.
 In dynamics, the Van der Pol oscillator is a non-conservative oscillator with non-linear damping.
 Its behaviour with time can be described with a high order ODE: